Bungaindah186/weekly-report-algoritma-24343003-bunga-indah/README.md

   ### 🧐 More About Me:

-- 🔭 &nbsp; I’m stduying at **universitas negeri padang**
+- 🔭 &nbsp; I’m stduying at **universitas negeri padang**;
-- 🤝 &nbsp; I want to gain experience with my comrades in arms
+- 🤝 &nbsp; I want to gain experience with my comrades in arms;
 - 🌱 &nbsp; I’m learning c language ;
-- 👨🏻‍💻 &nbsp; this account is where my algorithm program is gathered
+- 👨🏻‍💻 &nbsp; this account is where my algorithm program is gathered;
 <br>